fusion-dancing-eu/fusion-dancing-eu.github.io/content/heidelberg/_index.md

 # Heidelberg

-The Frankfurt Fusion scene is growing, join one of our events below.
+The Heidelberg Fusion scene is growing, join one of our events below.

 To get in contact with organisers and other local Fusion dancers, join our [Signal group](https://signal.group/#CjQKIAzPq-Zo-6g-tLBmM63-TA5FQdA8jwTIN6XtOsE4eupqEhDygggHsA_PYqSZZ37xjX5E).